 To figure out how much current your stepper will use per winding, just use Ohm's law: current (A) = voltage (V) / winding resistance (Ω).
 You can reduce the current draw by supplying the motor with less than the rated voltage.
-For the Portescap 44M100D2B, that is 12V divided by 70 Ohms, giving a current draw of 171 mA per winding and 342 mA peak (when both windings are on).
+For the Portescap 44M100D2B, that is 12V / 70Ω = 171 mA per winding and 342 mA peak (when both windings are on).
 For the Mercury Motor, this is 368 mA per winding, and 736 mA peak.
 I have used both of these motors with good results on a BHMJ focusing block's fine focus knob, with no heat issues.

 One way to put a weak motor to good use is by gearing it down.
 You can do this with gears, or with timing pulleys and belts.
 Put a smaller gear or pulley (fewer teeth) on the motor, and a larger gear or pulley on whatever you want to turn.
 This will increase the motor's effective torque and decrease its step size.
 If the gear on the stepper motor has half the number of teeth as the gear on the focus knob, this will approximately double the torque and halve the step size.
-You can even get stepper motors with built-in gear trains.
+You can also get stepper motors with built-in gearing.

 Attaching the stepper motor to the knob of your focussing block, microscope, or linear stage can be done in many ways.
-You can use sprockets and timing belts, or direct couplings.
-In my rig, I have used a flexible coupling which is attached to a plastic thing that friction-fits to the fine focus knob on my focussing block.
+You can use timing pulleys and timing belts, or direct couplings.